-Strategy asset management and investment
+Strategy for asset management and investment

-Asset managers Robeco, Sarasin and Schretlen & Co offer high-quality services to a range of investors and intend to expand, the range of innovative products and services offered.
+The asset manager Robeco and the private banks Sarasin and Schretlen & Co offer high-quality services to different types of investors.
+The range of innovative products and services offered will be expanded.
 Both the distribution network and the institutional sales and asset management activities will be expanded on a selective basis.
-At the same time, Rabobank Group aims to strengthen its position in the market for high net-worth individuals and institutional investors and consolidate its positions in the Netherlands and abroad.
+At the same time, Rabobank Group aims to strengthen its position in the market for high networth individuals and institutional investors and consolidate its positions in the Netherlands and abroad.

-Strategy leasing
+Strategy for leasing